“Do Fringe Benefits Have to Show Up on a W-2?” 2025–2026 Year-End Payroll Compliance Checklist

 5️⃣ Practical Examples & EA Tax Tips

-- ① Lists all taxable benefits (e.g., vehicle use, gift cards, excess transit benefits)
+- ① List all benefits provided during the year (vehicle use, gift cards, excess transit, etc.)

-- ③ Updates payroll and tax deposits accordingly
+- ③ Update payroll and make any required deposits

 6️⃣ Frequently Asked Questions (FAQ)